 Suppose you’ve been doing business online for some years.
-In that case, you’ll no doubt agree with the words of Colin Nederkoom that ” email is still the most effective way to universally reach people who have expressed interest in your product or site.”
+You’ll undoubtedly agree with Colin Nederkoom that ” email is still the most effective way to universally reach people who have expressed interest in your product or site.”

-But you no doubt would have come across sensational headlines saying email marketing is dead!
-It is far from dying and brings with it advantages and potential for companies.
+But you no doubt would have seen sensational headlines saying email marketing is dead!
+It is far from dying and brings advantages and potential for companies.

 It helps you interact with your audience, promotes your brand and increases sales.
-Here are some important do’s and don’ts that will help you make your marketing emails more effective and connect better with your customers.
+Here are some essential dos and don’ts that will help you make your marketing emails more effective and connect better with your customers.

 According to this article, email marketing sometimes gets a bad reputation.
-But it’s not as embarrassing as direct mail (which is a $12 billion per year industry), but it’s pretty close.
+But it’s not as embarrassing as direct mail (a $12 billion per year industry), but it’s pretty close.

 Are you worried email marketing is past its prime?
 Are you wondering if it is still effective?
 Think again!

-It says here that many companies shy away from email marketing because they think it’s an outdated approach, but 59% of B2B marketers said email is the most effective channel for revenue generation.
-And in 2014, they listed it as the most powerful tool for customer retention.
+Companies shy away from email marketing because they think it is outdated.
+Many B2B business owners agree that email is the most effective channel for revenue generation and list it as the most powerful tool for customer retention.

-This article says that email marketing is up to 40 times more effective than social media, according to a study by McKinsey & Company.
-The same research also shows that the buying process happens three times faster than on social media.
+Email marketing is up to 40 times more effective than social media, according to a study by McKinsey & Company.
+The same research also shows that buying happens three times faster than through social media.

 I will teach you practical strategies for your company to consider.